richardguerre/module-butler/README.md

 3. Makes changes in `.module-butler/config.js`
 4. Make changes to any template in `.module-butler/templates/`.
 5. Add your GraphQL fragments in `.module-butler/inpug.graphql`.
 (See [example](#example))
-6. Generate your components by running:
+6. Generate your modules by running:

 ```
 module-butler generate